-Set your Key Performance Indicators, make them SMART KPIs, and align your objectives using the RACE Framework for a winning marketing strategy
+Set your Key Performance Indicators, make them SMART KPIs, and align your objectives using the RACE Framework to achieve a winning marketing strategy and YOY growth

 Digital Marketing KPIs or Key Performance Indicators are quantifiable goals that help you to track and measure success.
 In a changing marketing landscape, such as today in the era of digital disruption, it's more important ever to plan your short-term and long-term KPIs.